daveprowse/linux-security/labs/lab-23/lab-23.md

 It should show that no ports are opened once again.

+## Change the Default Zone

+Up until this point we have had to use the `--zone=block` argument to make changes to that zone.
+That is because the *public* zone is currently the "default".
+Let's view the current zone and change it.

+View the current zone:

+`firewall-cmd --get-default-zone`

+Now let's change it:

+`firewall-cmd --set-default-zone block`

+View the current zone again.
+It should display as "block".

+Now, any command we run will be executed within the "block" zone by default.
+For example:

+`firewall-cmd --list-all`

 ## Change the Active Zone back to the Original

-Issue the following command to change the active zone:
+Issue the following command to change the active zone for the network interface card:

 `firewall-cmd --zone=public --change-interface=enp1s0 --per`